|Download a PDF of this case study to share with your team|

 First, HSG broadly grouped the services performed by the group into specific service-lines within Cardiology: Electrophysiology, Cardiac Catherization, Medical Cardiology, Nuclear Medicine, and general Evaluation and Management codes to understand what percent of the group’s volume each service line was.

 Next, HSG evaluated specific types of services and where those cases were performed.
 In the instance of Cardiac Catheterization, our client learned that roughly 50% of the group’s total catheterizations were being performed with the client facility, while the other 50% were largely equally spread among the three competitor systems.

 Finally, HSG incorporated HSG Patient Flow and evaluated the sources of referrals for the group by evaluating what primary care providers the Cardiology group’s patients had visited PRE 90 days of their Cardiology visit.
 Our analysis showed that approximately 33% of the group’s referrals came from Primary Care providers employed by the client health system.
 Of the other 67%, competitor primary care groups were not a significant factor, providing under 20% of all referrals to the Cardiology group.

 WHAT HSG FOUND

 Overall this analysis gave the client a deep understanding of the potential patient volume it was not capturing from the group, while also identifying potential issues with referrals being cut off by competitor primary care providers should our client move forward with an acquisition or other significant alignment activity with the group.
-The analysis overall showed large potential gains in market share through patient referral capture by alignment with the group as well as relatively low-risk of the Cardiology group’s referral patterns shifting post-alignment.
+The analysis overall showed a large potential to increase patient volume through patient referral capture by alignment with the group as well as relatively low-risk of the Cardiology group’s referral patterns shifting post-alignment.

 For more information, contact DJ Sullivan.